ischrot/ischrot.github.io/teaching/ss22/nlo.md

   | Thursday | 16:15 - 17:45 | SR 4 | [Laura][laura] |

 Collaborative Working Sessions
-: The collaborative working sessions take place in SR 1 on Thursday at 09:15am.
+: The collaborative working sessions take place **in SR 1 on Thursday at 09:15am**.
 More details on the format can be found [below][ws].

 Platform for anonymous questions and feedback